arosecra/brooke/README.md

 	- attempt to standardize image sizes. pad transparency onto images to fill height gap?
 		-need to handle series thumbnails in pipeline

-	- update for responsive
-		- clicking the page on the right goes to next page
-		- clicking on the page on the left goes back
-		- add gestures (swipe specifically)

 	- editor for markdown, if i want to change / update it?